 The draft guidelines included in the First Public Working Draft were selected to illustrate specific aspects of the proposed structure of WCAG 3 and relationship with WCAG 2.

-- Migrating a WCAG 2 success criterion as is into a WCAG 3 outcome: Text alternatives
+- Text alternatives — Migrating a WCAG 2 success criterion as is into a WCAG 3 outcome

-- Adapting WCAG 2 success criteria to emerging technologies, such as virtual reality: Captions
+- Captions — Adapting WCAG 2 success criteria to emerging technologies, such as virtual reality, and demonstrating how scoring varies by context

-These guidelines are rough draft examples, and will be refined and edited in future Working Drafts.
+These guidelines and outcomes are rough draft examples that will be refined and edited in future Working Drafts.

 For specific questions that we would like feedback on, see: